-However, in 2000, Population Council research found that water-based lubricants containing nonoxynol-9, a commonly used spermicide, could actually increase the risk of HIV and STI infection.
-Findings suggested that nonoxynol-9 damaged rectal tissue, which could increase the risk of skin tears, providing a pathway for HIV infection.
-Findings also suggested that nonoxynol-9 could increase the probability of herpes simplex virus infection.
+However, Population Council research showed that water-based lubricants containing nonoxynol-9 (N-9), a commonly used spermicide, could actually increase the risk of HIV and STI infection.
+Findings suggested that N-9 damaged rectal tissue, increases the risk of skin tears, providing a pathway for HIV infection.
+Findings also suggested that N-9 could increase the probability of herpes simplex virus infection.

-Concerned that other water-based lubricants might also not be as safe as previously believed, in 2011 Council researchers undertook studies to determine which lubricants could be safely recommended for use in HIV prevention.
+Concerned that other water-based lubricants might also not be as safe as previously believed, Council researchers undertook cell-based studies to evaluate the safety of a variety of commonly used lubricants.

 Council researchers tested more than 40 water-based lubricants, the majority of which had been identified as popular anal lubricants in a survey conducted by the International Rectal Microbicide Advocates.

-The studies, conducted on tissue samples in a lab, showed that the majority of the tested lubricants enhanced the replication of HIV and damaged rectal tissue, increasing the risk of HIV transmission.
+The studies, conducted on tissue samples in a lab, showed that the majority of the tested lubricants enhanced the replication of HIV and damaged rectal cell monolayers, which may increase the risk of HIV transmission.
 The findings also suggested that an entire class of compounds frequently used in lubricants, called polyquaterniums, might increase HIV risk.

 Council findings regarding the safety of N-9 prompted the US Food and Drug Administration (FDA) to require that all contraceptive/spermicidal products containing N-9 bear a warning against use in anal intercourse.
 The World Health Organization, the United Nations Population Fund, and FHI 360 cited Council findings in an advisory note calling for procurement agencies to avoid lubricants containing N-9, polyquaterniums, and high levels of glycols.